dmbarbour/glas/docs/GlasProg.md

 Future development:
 * type declarations.
 I'd like to get bidirectional type checking working in many cases relatively early on.
 * tail-call declarations.
-Perhaps not per call but rather an indicator that a subroutine can be optimized for static stack usage, optionally up to method calls.
+Perhaps not per call but rather an indicator that a subroutine can be optimized for static stack usage.
 * stowage.
 Work with larger-than-memory values via content-addressed storage.
 * debug trace.
 Probably should wait until we have a clear idea of what a trace should look like.
 * debug views.
 Specialized projectional editors within debuggers.